veonik/squircy2/README.md

 Once the bot is up and running, you can access the web management interface via `localhost:3000`.

+The Settings page allows you to modify squishy's nickname, username, and which server he connects to.
+Configure the Owner nickname and hostname to your information.

+> The Owner Nickname and Hostname settings limit in-IRC REPL to that user.
+Ensure these are configured properly.

-From here, you can add and edit scripts and reload the scripting handlers.
+From the Scripts page, you can add and edit scripts.

+From the Dashboard page, you can re-initialize scripts and connect or disconnect from IRC.

 Exposed API